apppoint-release/BizAPP-Docs/docs/InstallBizAPP.md

 ```
 Set-executionpolicy remotesigned
 ```
-5. From the Command prompt, point to your local repository folder, for instance, E:/Localrepo/DeveRelease
+5. From the **Command prompt**, point to your local repository folder, for instance, E:/Localrepo/DeveRelease
 6. Run the build installation command

 ```